-- Review Instructions with Caregiver.
-Confirm who will be driving you to and from surgery and stay with you for at least 24 hours after surgery.
-Caregivers must be over 18 years of age. - Alcohol.
-Do not drink alcohol 1 week before and after surgery.
-Alcohol consumption may raise the blood pressure and initiate bleeding. - False eyelashes.
-Have any false lashes removed, including extensions or strip lashes.
-Fake lashes tend to grip tightly to the adhesive put over your eyes during your surgery. - Meal prep.
-Stock your kitchen with soups, crackers, smoothies, and any soft foods.
+- Review Instructions with Caregiver: Confirm who will be driving you to and from surgery and stay with you for at least 24 hours after surgery.
+Caregivers must be over 18 years of age. - False eyelashes: Have any false lashes removed, including extensions or strip lashes.
+Fake lashes tend to grip tightly to the adhesive put over your eyes during your surgery. - Meal prep: Stock your kitchen with soups, crackers, smoothies, and any soft foods.
 Eating food that requires much chewing may be difficult after a facial procedure.